alibaba/hooks/packages/hooks/src/useDelayLoading/index.en-US.md

 If it is set to 'false' within the delay time, the logic of setting 'true' will be cancelled.

+If you don't want to delay changing the state at one time, you can pass the second parameter during 'setloading'.
+Passing 'true' will change the state immediately.

 `The main functions of usedelayloading ':

 1. When the page data request speed is fast, the page flicker caused by the short occurrence of 'loading' can be avoided.